Encrypted-DNS-Deployment-Initiative/Workstreams/Initial-Ideas.md

 - Add structure to current unordered "nameserver" list in /etc/resolv.conf, similar to SRV semantic mechanisms?

 # Recursive-to-Authoritative
+- How to secure & establish trust in the lookup chain from recursive to auth server (not necessarily TLD)
 - Encryption generally is okay, but simply replacing Do53 with ADoT (for example) causes immediate scaling pain
 - "Poster child" of scaling: large recursive operator (google or cloudflare) to large authority operator (godaddy)
 - Site-to-site encryption mechanisms may scale better
 - Separate transport from DNS messages to facilitate scaling